triggerNZ/scalaz-algebird/README.md

 # scalaz-algebird

-Conversions between the (isomporphic) category theory structures of scalaz and algebird.
+Conversions between the (isomporphic) category theory typeclasses of scalaz and algebird.

 ## Links